 “I am assigning you to gather as much information as you can about this Redd Smokes gang, by arranging for you to be staged as a psychiatrist at the Zendria Asylum.
 You see,” L.B linked her fingers together, leaning in a little, “their gang leader, known criminally as Shadow, and going by the name Oliver Austin, has recently been arrested and sent there.
 We may never get an opportunity as good as this again, and so you will be assigned as his therapist for a duration of six months.
 That should give you enough time to discover their details and whereabouts.”

-Imogen swallowed a lump in her throat and nodded.
+Imogen swallowed down the lump in her throat and nodded.
 L.B smiled, pleased, and handed over the files of his arrest and stapled information sheets of her new identity.
 She slipped it into her bag.

 “Samantha will provide you with the revision material for the works you may be carrying out with Oliver when you get there,” L.B said, standing up.
 “All recommended by Dr C Fredricks himself.”